myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160617152613/Add-Device-Arduino-Luminosity-sketch-file2.png" width="600" height="386" alt="Arduino Luminosity Sketch File"></p>

 Paste the Luminosity sketch file code into the Arduino IDE.
-After copying & pasting the example sketch files, you will want to double check that your **authentication token** is correct as well as update any pin assignments that appear in the sketch file.
-[Read more about using sketch files](#sketch-files-using-sketch-files)
+After copying & pasting the example sketch files, you will want to double check that your **MQTT CREDENTIAL** is correct as well as update any pin assignments that appear in the sketch file.
+[Read more about using sketch files](https://developers.mydevices.com/cayenne/docs/sketch-files/)

 In this case, the example sketch file assumes that we used Digital Pin 3 to connect our Luminosity actuator, but we used Digital Pin 6 instead.
 We will need to update the sketch file to correct the pin.
 Find and update the **LED_DIGITAL_PIN** definition so that it points at pin 6.